khkong/Soundex/README.md

 ## Overview
 Soundex is one way to determine the phonetic similarity of a string.

-This repository supports Soundex for Latin or Cyrillic characters.
+This repository supports soundex for Latin or Cyrillic characters.

 ## Example
 The following shows how it is used.